benkeia/benkeia/README.md

 ## Hello there 👋
-### My name is baptiste, young creative developper based in Rouen, France 🇫🇷
+### My name is Baptiste, young creative developper based in Rouen, France 🇫🇷

 ---